MartinBranns/NHL_Data_Analytics_Project/README.md

 The NHL player data was accessed through the official NHL APIs.
 While these APIs are active and open for use, there doesn't seem to be any official API documentation accessible to the public.
 Instead I used an unofficial NHL API Documentation created by github user Zmalski accessible here: [NHL API Documentation](https://github.com/Zmalski/NHL-API-Reference/blob/main/README.md)

 ### Process of Extraction
-(WRITE ABOUT WHY DRAFT LIST DID NOT WORK, WHY SPECIFIC PLAYERS WERE BETTER) The APIs features a lot of different information about players, teams, statistics and scheduling.
+The APIs features a lot of different information about players, teams, statistics and scheduling.
 I was hoping for an easy way to access a list of players for any given draft, but was unable to do so.
 There is a section titled "Draft", containing draft rankings player information for any given year but this only includes information on the players such as their amateur club, height or weight.
 There is no current information about the statistics of said players in the NHL.
 Instead this can be found in the "Get Specific Player Info" section.

 Get Specific Player Info -